Case: Best practices for Hyper-V backups

 ✤ Agentless Backup: create complete and independent image-level backup for Hyper-V VMs.

 ✤ Multiple Storage Destinations: backup to local or network share destinations.

-✤ Automated Execution: create backup schedules to automate virtual machine protection.
+✤ Automated Execution: automate unattended virtual machine protection and notify via email.

 ✤ Perpetual Free: you can use AOMEI Cyber Backup Free Edition with no time limit.